© Crown copyright 2021

-If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, tell your doctor, pharmacist or nurse.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor, pharmacist or nurse for advice before you receive this vaccine.
 There are limited data on the use of COVID-19 Vaccine AstraZeneca in pregnant or breastfeeding women.
 Your doctor, pharmacist or nurse will discuss with you whether you can be given the vaccine.

 Driving and using machines

-COVID-19 Vaccine AstraZeneca has no known effect on the ability to drive and use machines.
-However, side effects listed in section 4 may impact your ability to drive and use machines.
-If you feel unwell, do not drive or use machines.
+Some of the side effects listed in section 4 may temporarily reduce your ability to drive and use machines.
+If you feel unwell after vaccination, do not drive or use machines.
+Wait until any effects of the vaccine have worn off before you drive or use machines.